torvalds/linux/Documentation/driver-api/media/drivers/radiotrack.rst

 ACKNOWLEDGMENTS
 ----------------

-This document was made based on 'C' code for Linux from Gideon le Grange (legrang@active.co.za or legrang@cs.sun.ac.za) in 1994, and elaborations from Frans Brinkman (brinkman@esd.nl) in 1996.
+This document was made based on 'C' code for GNU/Linux from Gideon le Grange (legrang@active.co.za or legrang@cs.sun.ac.za) in 1994, and elaborations from Frans Brinkman (brinkman@esd.nl) in 1996.
 The results reported here are from experiments that the author performed on his own setup, so your mileage may